F4NT0/Chatbot_Whatsapp/README.md

 4. Start the `virtualAmbient.py` using python3 to start the Listening for Whatsapp Requests
 5. Install [ngrok](https://ngrok.com/) on your computer, where he will create a HTTP URL temporary to test your Bot

-## Criation

-The Vitual Ambient is a Flask project, where it uses the Twilio API to wait for a message on the URL it will be created using ngrok.

 ## Start

 Start ngrok on terminal inside **Virtual-Ambient/** Directory: